Absent Pulmonary Valve—Child

 In a normal heart, blood flows from the body into the right atrium and on to the right ventricle.
 Blood is then pumped out of the heart through the pulmonary artery to the lungs.
 The blood picks up fresh oxygen in the lungs.
 The blood returns to the left atrium of the heart and goes into the left ventricle.
 There it is pumped out through the aorta to deliver oxygen-rich blood to the rest of the body.

-Absent pulmonary valve is a congenital defect.
+This problem is a congenital defect.
 This means that the baby is born with it.
-It is not known exactly why some babies’ hearts develop abnormally.
+It is not known exactly why this happens.

 American Heart Association